Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 Rooting is pretty easy, only requiring a 3.3v USB UART Adapter, [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) and almost no disassembly.
 All warranty seals stay intact.

+If you only see weird characters on the UART, try `500000` instead of `115200` as the baud rate.

 #### Details

 **Valetudo Binary**: `armv7`